CER-REC/conditions/app/components/MainInfoBar/AboutTextBox/README.md

-# Methodology Text
+# About Text Box

-The Methodology Text is a private component that will be used by the Main Info Bar.
-It will display a link to the Methodology for the visualization provided by the NEB and a description of the methodology for keyword extraction.
+The About Text Box is a private component that will be used by the Main Info Bar.
+It will display text provided by the NEB and asset attributions by the UofC Design Team.

 ## Requirements

 * Display text to user
-* Have link for the Methodology PDF
 * Handle English and French text

 ## Interaction Requirements

-Text should be hidden when 'Methodology' is not selected Text should be scrollable
+Text should be hidden when 'About this Visualization' or 'About' is not selected Text should be scrollable
-Users should be able to select on links

 ## Accessibility Requirements

 * Keyboard interaction
-* Touchscreen interaction
 * Screen reader

 ## Unit Testing